Pick Your Training Program

 “Stubborn Dogs” – Fact or Fallacy

 “Stubborn Dogs” – Fact or Fallacy The term “stubborn” is frequently applied to certain dogs or breeds—sometimes by frustrated dog owners, other times by frustrated dog trainers.
 But what if we’ve misunderstood the whole idea of stubbornness in dogs?
 In my experience, labeling a dog as stubborn often misses the point.
-Rather than stubbornness, what
+This mislabeling is especially

 “The Rule Of Three”